julia-pascale/pascale-portfolio/finalproject_part2.md

 ![neighborhoods with evictions](/zipcodes_with_top10eviction.jpg) <br> (15221, 15235, 15146, 15206, 15202, 15205, 15212, 15236, 15025, 15210.)

 ## The average landlord who filed for eviction in these zip codes did so five times between 2009 and 2018.
-This is likely an undercount, as they own properties in different names.
+This is certainly an undercount, as many of them own properties in different names and LLCs.
 <div class="flourish-embed flourish-scatter" data-src="visualisation/8774763"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ![neighborhoods with evictions](/zipcodes_with_kids.jpg) <br>
 ![redlining](/HOLC_map.jpg)  <br>
-I will also map race and eviction, as well as a map of neighborhoods that have a lot of evictions alongside Pittsburgh's original redlining map.
-This is not an original idea, as the right hand map is a screenshot from the Eviction Lab, but I will recreate this visual because I think it will be good, doable practice in GIS, and I think it could be really powerful storytelling if I critiqued it by design.
+*Discussion here of redlining, concentrations of poverty, and evictions

 ![draft 211 image](/draft_bars.jpg)
-I'll make another line chart to show evictions in areas that have a lot of children (same "a lot" caveat as above) and write a narrative about the impacts of eviction on children.
+*Must write a narrative about the impacts of eviction on children.
 <div class="flourish-embed flourish-chart" data-src="visualisation/8768769"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 I will end the story with some stacked bars that show 211 calls over time.
-This is a great proxy for need,because 211 is the phone line people can call to get immediate help with social services.
+This is a great proxy for need, because 211 is the phone line people can call to get immediate help with social services.

 ![draft 211 image](/eviction_infographic.png)<br>
 [source](https://joinroost.com/rent-help/renters-rights/the-eviction-process-what-renters-need-to-know/)